Published on 14-May-2012

 "Our predictive analytics service will help financial institutions focus on their most profitable customers and create goal-oriented offers that are targeted to each customer’s specific needs." - David Rose, Senior Vice President, Decision Optimization Solutions, Fiserv

-Big Data, Cloud Computing, Data Warehouse, Server Consolidation, Smarter Analytics, Smarter Analytics - Grow & retain customers, Smarter Computing, Virtualization - Server
+Big Data, Big Data & Analytics, Big Data & Analytics: Customers, Cloud Computing, Data Warehouse, Server Consolidation, Smarter Analytics, Smarter Analytics - Grow & retain customers, Smarter Computing, Virtualization - Server

 With the trend toward consolidation in the banking industry, small and midsize banks and credit unions are seeking new ways to attract, retain and grow profitable customer relationships while competing with the resources of mega banks.
 Working with IBM, Fiserv is turning billions of transactions into actionable insights that help these banks better target offers and maximize their marketing dollars.
 Moving to a virtualized infrastructure is expected to help Fiserv save an estimated USD8 million during the next five years.